RamiKrispin/atsaf/R/EIAapi/README.md

 #> 5000:   Petroleum     0 megawatthours
 ```

-If you wish to pull more than `length` upper limit, you can use the
+If you wish to pull more than the `length` upper limit, you can use the
 `offset` to offset the query by limit and pull the next observations:

 ``` r